byronwatt/CmdLineOptions/README.md

 ### short options

-There's no feature to combine a bunch of boolean options with a bunch of single letter options.
+There's no feature to combine a bunch of boolean options with a bunch of single letter characters.
+For instance as is done with 'ls -ltr' or 'ps auxf'.

-There is an 'alias' feature,... perhaps you could say 'everything' is the same as 'verbosity=9 parse_debug=true audit_trail=audit.txt"
+There is an 'alias' feature.  e.g. you could say the option 'everything' is the same as 'verbosity=9 parse_debug=true audit_trail=audit.txt'

-But there's no way to have single character options,... maybe that's just my personal preference, I'm too stupid to remember single character flags.
+But there's no way to have single character options,... maybe that's just my personal preference, I'm too old to remember single character flags.

 ### Enumerations